 Step 1: Activate the Print to Cut Card

 When you purchase the ‘Print to Cut’ Activation Card, you will find an activation code inside.
+(Links to where you can buy the Activation Card are listed at the end of this post.)
 I’ve covered mine up in the image below but where the arrow is pointing is where it will be.

 To activate it, open up Canvas Workspace (I’m using the Desktop version) and click on the HELP option from the top menu.